amit352/kitchen-towel/README.md

 The css img and js files are the corresponding contents improve the funciton of each pages.

-Then we test the web applications using the Splinter.
+Then we test the web applications using the Splinter.